carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 nothing above the root `/`.
 A path that does not start with `/` is called *relative*, since it is not anchored to the root.

-If you want to upload a file to a location inside your home directory -- which is often the case -- then you don't need a leading `/`.
+If you want to upload a file to a location inside your home directory &mdash; which is often the case &mdash;
+then you don't need a leading `/`.
 After the `:`, start writing the sequence of folders that lead to the final storage location for the file or, as mentioned above, provide nothing if your home directory *is* the destination.